arbitraryexecution/forta-bot-templates/src/monitor-function-calls/SETUP.md

-# Function Calls Agent Template
+# Function Calls Bot Template

-This agent monitors blockchain transactions for specific function calls from specific contract addresses, with the option to check the value of an argument against a specified value.
+This bot monitors blockchain transactions for specific function calls from specific contract addresses, with the option to check the value of an argument against a specified value.
 Alert type and severity are specified per function per contract address.

-## Agent Setup Walkthrough
+## Bot Setup Walkthrough

 1. `contracts` (required) - The Object value for this key corresponds to contracts that we want to monitor function calls for.
-Each key in the Object is a contract name that we can specify, where that name is simply a string that we use as a label when referring to the contract (the string can be any valid string that we choose, it will not affect the monitoring by the agent).
+Each key in the Object is a contract name that we can specify, where that name is simply a string that we use as a label when referring to the contract (the string can be any valid string that we choose, it will not affect the monitoring by the bot).
 The Object corresponding to each contract name requires an address key/value pair, abi file key/value pair, and a `functions` key.
 The corresponding value for the `functions` key is an Object containing the names of functions as keys.
 The value for each function name is an Object containing: